Here’s what you need to know about the extension of the furlough scheme.

 Employers can still top up the employee’s wages above the scheme at their own expense, if they wish to.
 There remains no obligation to do so.

 Furloughed employees continue to accrue leave as per their employment contract and can still take holiday in the same way.
-Holiday accrual can vary upon agreement between the employer and employee, but must not be less than the statutory annual entitlement (5.6 weeks).
+Holiday accrual can varied upon agreement between the employer and employee, but must not be less than the statutory annual entitlement (5.6 weeks).

 If a furloughed employee takes holiday, the employer should pay their usual holiday pay in accordance with the Working Time Regulations.
 More information about furlough and annual leave can be found here.